facebookincubator/nvdtools/HOWTO.md

 It's not uncommon for processors to report false positives due to the quality of the inventory and databases, lack of normalization (missing vendors, wrong product names, bad versions).

-Curating the data is the hardest part of maintaing a large system with multiple inventories and databases.
+Curating the data is the hardest part of maintaining a large system with multiple inventories and databases.
 Reporting high quality data is generally what makes the system successful.

 Following are some methods that can help improve the data quality and end-user experience: